REBOOTERS/ShadowStackView/README.md

 ## todo

 [ ] **support Custom Container**
 [ ] support LinearLayout
-[ ] support Scrollable RecylerView
+[ ] support Scrollable RecyclerView

 ## Thanks
-This library is inspired by [Laevatein](https://github.com/nohana/Laevatein) and uses some of its source code.
+This library is inspired by [devilist/SnakeViewMaker](https://github.com/devilist/SnakeViewMaker) and uses some of its source code.